Digital Footprints: How to Manage and Protect Yourself and Your Kids Online

 As well as protecting your privacy, this also means that those photos from your fun night out with pals don’t get shared with employers or the staff at your kids’ schools!

-Educate Kids on their Digital Footprint
+Educate Kids on Their Digital Footprint

-It’s crucial to ensure that your children are aware of what is and isn’t okay to share online and that things that are shared exist on the internet forever.
+Make sure your children are aware of what is and isn’t okay to share online and that things that are shared exist on the internet forever.
 As well as having open conversations with your kids about this, it’s important to take steps to ensure that they are protected online.

 Many platforms have parental settings that you can access to limit what your kid can view online, or who they can share content or posts with.
-It’s also recommended to use a tool such as the Kids360 app, which allows you to block certain apps or sites entirely, and limit the amount of time that your child can spend online.
+It’s also recommended to use a tool such as the Kids360 app, which allows you to block certain apps or sites entirely and limit the amount of time that your child can spend online.

 Be Wary of Public Wi-Fi